matthewseddon/cmpstd/README.md

 ```
 Then we can use a program like insomnia or grpcurl to run a simple query against the service.

+## Modular Example Service
+This modular build replicates the functionality of the simple build but splits the functionality into different modules, which is better suited to a more complex tool.
 ## Example Python client